cognitedata/reveal/README.md

 ## Authentication

-To be able to login and start using Platypus you will need to authenticate yourself first, we support Azure Active Directory enabled OIDC Login as the latest auth from CDF.

-### UI
+### UI (quick-start)

+Make sure you have access to the `cogniteappdev.onmicrosoft.com` tenant.
+If not, as #topic-appdev` and someone can add you.

-Visit the staging [URL](http://platypus.staging.cogniteapp.com) and click `Advance Azure options` and enter `cogniteappdev.onmicrosoft.com` as Azure Tenant ID and press **Login with Microsoft Azure** button, after that you will be taken to a page where you need to select **Platypus** as the project and login
+After, visit the staging [URL](http://platypus.staging.cogniteapp.com) and click `Advance Azure options` and enter `cogniteappdev.onmicrosoft.com` as Azure Tenant ID and press **Login with Microsoft Azure** button, after that you will be taken to a page where you need to select **Platypus** as the project and login.

+### CLI

+See the detailed section for authentication for [more info](./apps/platypus-cdf-cli/LOGIN.md)

 ## NX CLI